-Criminal activity has serious consequences for the victims, community, and reputation of Las Vegas and the State of Nevada.
-Although Respondent, New York-New York Hotel & Casino ("NYNY") suggests we should simply be resigned to the fact that "crime happens," crime should nonetheless be deterred through every legal mechanism possible to keep our community safe.
-NYNY states in its petition that "At the broadest level of generality, all crime is to a certain degree foreseeable."
+NYNY states in its petition that "Broadly speaking, all crime can be characterized as "foreseeable" by virtue of the fact that crime occurs."
 Pet. at 1.
-However, under NRS 651.015 the opposite is true.
+However, under NRS 651.015 the opposite is actually true.
 The Legislature enacted NRS 651.015 to create a statutory framework governing hotel liability for injuries caused by unlawful acts of third parties.
 NRS 651.015 grants extremely broad protection to hotel and resort operators by codifying a rule that such unlawful acts are presumed to be unforeseeable, and an injured patron must establish otherwise.
-As NYNY concedes, however, the statute was not intended to provide absolute immunity.
+NYNY even concedes that NRS 651.015 does not provide absolute immunity to innkeepers.
 As such, the otherwise blanket protection given to innkeepers under the statute is limited by the two express exceptions set forth in NRS 651.015(3) which define acts that are foreseeable for purposes of the statute.

-Under NRS 651.015(2), the Legislature expressly vested the courts with authority to determine foreseeability and duty as a matter of law.
-Consistent with this statutory framework, the Panel analyzed the facts of this case, and a majority determined that the battery against Appellants was foreseeable based on NYNY's notice of prior, similar wrongful acts on the premises, and found that NYNY had a duty to Appellants as a matter of law.
+Under NRS 651.015(2), the Legislature expressly vested the courts with the authority to determine foreseeability and duty as a matter of law.
+Consistent with this statutory framework, the Panel analyzed the facts of this case, and the majority determined that the assault and battery against Appellants was foreseeable based on NYNY's notice of prior, similar wrongful acts on its premises, and found that NYNY had a duty to Appellants as a matter of law.
 See Humphries v.
 New York-New York Hotel & Casino, 403 P.3d 358, 363 (Nev.
 2017).
-Because this Court did exactly what NRS 651.015 requires, NYNY's petition for rehearing should be swiftly denied.
+Because this Court correctly analyzed NRS 651.015 with the Legislature's original intent in mind, NYNY's petition for rehearing en banc should be swiftly denied.

-As is relevant here, a majority of the Panel reversed the district court's decision that NYNY had no duty to Appellants because the wrongdoing was unforeseeable.
+The majority of the Panel reversed the district court's decision that NYNY had no duty to Appellants because the wrongdoing was unforeseeable.
 In doing so, the Panel found the district court's foreseeability analysis under NRS 651.015(3)(a) was overly restrictive because it focused on the spontaneity of the subject assault, and looked only at notice that a specific individual would engage in a specific act.

 The Panel further found that the district court failed to even consider NRS 651.015(3)(b), and ignored an extensive record of similar, unlawful acts that had occurred on NYNY's premises.
 Id. at 361-362.

-Although NYNY clearly does not like the Panel's decision in this case, the Panel did not depart from any statutory language, did not enact any "radical change" in innkeeper liability, and did not subject innkeepers to any "heightened duty" as NYNY suggests.
-Pet. at p.
-2. To the contrary, it is NYNY that now asks this Court to ignore the plain language of NRS 651.015(3), and to impose an additional requirement on Appellants to establish the third-party wrongdoing was foreseeable as a matter of law - regardless of whether Appellants have already satisfied the exceptions in NRS 651.015(3).
+Although NYNY clearly disagrees with the majority's decision in this case, the Panel did not depart from any statutory language, and did not subject innkeepers to any "heightened duty" as NYNY suggests.
+To the contrary, NYNY now asks this Court en banc to ignore the plain language of NRS 651.015(3), and to impose an additional requirement on Appellants to establish the third-party wrongdoing was foreseeable as a matter of law - regardless of whether Appellants already satisfied the exceptions in NRS 651.015(3).

-In its petition, NYNY argues for the first time that the Panel misinterpreted NRS 651.015(3).
+In its petition, NYNY argues, for the first time, that the Panel misinterpreted NRS 651.015(3).
 NYNY argues, with no legal support, that NRS 651.015(3) is not the test for determining foreseeability, and that satisfaction of one or both of the express exceptions in NRS 651.015(3) only results in a "threshold" showing of possible foreseeability.
 NYNY maintains that even though a majority of the Panel found that Appellants fully satisfied NRS 651.015(3), the statute requires some additional showing to establish foreseeability as a matter of law.
 Further, and despite this Court's de novo review and findings of duty and foreseeability, NYNY now argues that this Court should not have made any findings on duty and causation at all, but should leave that analysis to the district court.